Connect with us

 In thoroughness, I have left my rants about this kind of fake talk, and no walk stuff everywhere to 1. encourage the successful point that if you are going to do this, you are going to have to do it on your own, or with a truly dedicated partner – which in the guerilla permaculture should be a great partnership.

-In my permaculture and nature enthusiast experience, so many people have these good intentions, or they talk the good intention talk, but to actually perform in dedicated selfless service to nature (which really earns the most important relationship a person can have in life – a relationship with nature, nature they biologically depend on every day with no appreciation) is conducted by about less than 1% of the individuals in this group talks.
+In my permaculture and nature enthusiast experience, so many people have these good intentions, or they talk the good intention talk, but to perform in dedicated selfless service to nature (which really earns the most important relationship a person can have in life – a relationship with nature, nature they biologically depend on every day with no appreciation) is conducted by about less than 1% of the individuals in this group talks.

 That less than 1% that does something, they will do it all.